-To support and promote integrity and advance HSS’s mission, HSS recognizes that potential conflicts of interest between HSS’s primary objectives and the financial interests of HSS and individuals at HSS must be identified and properly managed with appropriate policies and procedures.
+To support and promote integrity and advance the Hospital's mission, HSS recognizes that potential conflicts of interest between HSS’s primary objectives and the financial interests of HSS and individuals at HSS must be identified and properly managed with appropriate policies and procedures.
 In order to do this, HSS has established a system of disclosure requirements for all financial interests.
 Disclosure of relevant financial interests is critical to the integrity of the proposed research.
 It enables HSS to determine whether a potential conflict of interest exists and if so, how that conflict (whether actual or perceived) may be managed and monitored to assure that the research is conducted with objectivity and integrity, and that the results of the research are perceived as objective and reliable.

 The Policy on Conflicts of Interest in Research Activities sets forth policies and procedures pertaining to the management of potential conflicts of interest in all research activities at HSS.
 The Policy applies to all research at HSS, whether or not supported by government or private sponsors.

-HSS Policy on Conflicts of Interest in Research Activities
+Policy on Conflicts of Interest in Research Activities

-One of the goals of Hospital for Special Surgery (HSS) is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
+One of the goals of HSS is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Research staff at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however, HSS also believes that these collaborations must be disclosed.

-As part of the disclosure process, and in compliance with the above-cited PHS requirements for PHS-funded research, this website lists Research staff collaborations with outside companies if the Research staff member received any payment during the prior year or expects to receive any payment in the next year.
-The disclosures are based on information provided by the Research staff and other sources and are updated regularly.
+As part of the disclosure process, and in compliance with the above-cited PHS requirements for PHS-funded research, this website lists research staff collaborations with outside companies if the research staff member received any payment during the prior year or expects to receive any payment in the next year.
+The disclosures are based on information provided by the research staff and other sources and are updated regularly.
 Current ownership interests and leadership positions are also listed.
 Further information may be available on individual company websites.

-By disclosing the collaborations of HSS Research staff with industry on this website, HSS and its Research staff make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
-Further, HSS’ Conflicts of Interest Policy does not permit payment of royalties on products developed by him/her that are used on patients at HSS.
+By disclosing the collaborations of HSS research staff with industry on this website, HSS and its research staff make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
+Further, the Hospital's Conflicts of Interest Policy does not permit payment of royalties on products developed by him/her that are used on patients at HSS.

-“Industry Relationships” are identified within the web profiles of the individual Research staff.
+“Industry Relationships” are identified within the web profiles of the individual research staff.

-Feel free to ask the Research staff member about these relationships.
+Feel free to ask the research staff member about these relationships.